Jan0412/DAISE_Framework/README.md

 </div>

 ### Temporal analysis
 The spatial analysis ignores changes in deviation over time, since we take the mean over the time dimension to get one value that allows for comparisons between rings with different radiuses or different stations.
 In order to perform a temporal analysis of the deviation between a station and the grid points in the surrounding region, we calculate the RMSE and MAPE for every time step t.
-Then, we perform a seasonal trend decomposition (STL) for the 𝑅𝑀𝑆𝐸𝑡 and and 𝑀𝐴𝑃𝐸𝑡 to check for possible seasonal effects in the deviation between the station measurements and the surrounding grid points.
+Then, we perform a seasonal trend decomposition (STL) for the 𝑅𝑀𝑆𝐸𝑡 and 𝑀𝐴𝑃𝐸𝑡 to check for possible seasonal effects in the deviation between the station measurements and the surrounding grid points.